deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 * Have you found any other DH projects that are similar to yours?
 How are you differentiating your project from them?
 * How has the process of writing a grant changed your understanding of the project as a whole?

-A few questions to get you started thinking about the class:
+A few questions to get you started thinking about the class as a whole:

-*

-You can borrow from your Environmental Scan and/or Grant Narrative for this post--but please do primarily write original text.
+* What does Digital Humanities mean to you now that you've taken this course?
+Did your definition change over time?
+Do you have a better understanding of the field?
+* How did the readings supplement your understanding of course content (or not!)?
+Were any of them particularly helpful?
+* What assignments did you enjoy and/or struggle with?
+Why?
+Were they helpful in better understanding DH and its many complexities?
+* Do you think you've grown as a writer?
+As a reader?
+As a student?
+As a digital humanist?

 Remember, this is in part a reflection, not just a description of your project.
 Definitely introduce your topic and your research, but also think about what has changed (if anything) since you began, what you still need to do to improve as your revise and draft your documents, and what has been easy or hard about this project.
 And, of course, think about the class as a whole.
 What has worked for you and what hasn't?

 Keep in mind the following: